liushuochen/gotable/doc/simple_table_demo.md

 ```

 ## Set default value

-You can use the ```SetDefault``` method to set a default value for column.
+You can use the ```SetDefault``` method to set a default value for a column.
 By default, the default value is an empty
 string.
 For Map structure data, when adding a row, omitting a column indicates that the value of column in the row is
 the default value.
 You can also use the ```gotable.Default``` constant to indicate that a column in the row is the
 default value.
 For Slice structure data, when adding a row, you must explicitly specify the ```gotable.Default```